intuition-dev/INTUITION/_doc/docs/masterDetail.md

 ### Exceptions

-Sometimes, but it must be very rare in Metabake, you need to write your own API.
+Sometimes, but it must be rare in Metabake, you need to write your own API.
 When doing this, you should *not* document your endpoints/REST server side.
 Instead write your client-side calls, and document how to use the API.

 Check out Axios and 'Documentation js' in resources.

-.
+Also, rarely, you need SSR, for example required for payment processing.
+There is an example in examples for Stripe.
+And realistically, you should not use node.js for production.
+Here, we use node to build code, but not for production.
+Same for any server side code, node js is not secure and not for enterprise production.
+A modern server side language is Go, it has support for server side Pug - but likely your apps will not know about anything server side: since they are just using a  documented .js library that does the fetch for them.
+Maker sure your back end developers are responsible for client side access.